PixelStix brings art gallery experience to the streets of St Petersburg, FL creating world’s first mural network

 SHINE Mural Festival uses technology to give art lovers access to 70+ interactive pieces

 St. Petersburg, FL Oct 8th 2019

 Collections of murals and street art in cities around the world face the challenges of offering gallery maps, self-guided tours, and financial support.
-Pixelstix maps provides users a view of all plaqued murals in the City, or a subset showing a particular artist.
+PixelStix maps provides users a view of all plaqued murals in the city, or a subset showing a particular artist.
 Users can create their own custom maps of murals they like and share maps with others.
 Art galleries and museums often provide guided tours from subject matter experts.
-Pixelstix brings this experience to street art, providing the artists themselves a direct line of communication to the visitor in front of the mural.
-This allows the visitor to have an on-demand docent level experience at their convenience both schedule wise and duration.
+PixelStix brings this experience to street art, providing the artists themselves a direct line of communication to the visitor in front of the mural.
+This allows the visitor to have an on-demand, docent-level experience at their convenience both in schedule and duration.

 SHINE Mural Festival is Oct 18th thru Oct 26, in St. Petersburg, FL.